 We reviewed the evidence regarding the effect of additional ('adjunctive') steroid treatment in individuals with influenza infection.

-The majority of individuals with influenza have a fever, headache and a cough and get better without any specific treatment.
-However, a small proportion of people develop a more severe form of influenza, requiring admission to an intensive care unit in hospital.
-These patients are often prescribed steroids as part of their treatment, although the evidence that steroids are beneficial in these circumstances is controversial.
+The majority of individuals with influenza have a fever, headache, and cough and improve without any specific treatment.
+However, a small proportion of patients develop a more severe form of influenza that requires admission to a hospital intensive care unit.
+These patients are often prescribed steroids as part of their treatment, although the evidence supporting the use of steroids in these circumstances is controversial.

 We searched for studies comparing additional steroid treatment with no additional steroid treatment in individuals with influenza.
-This evidence is current to June 2015.
-We identified a total of 19 studies with 3459 individuals; none of them were clinical trials.
+The evidence is current to 3 October 2018.
+We identified a total of 30 studies with 99,224 individuals; one of these studies was a clinical trial.
 The majority of studies investigated adults admitted to hospital with pandemic influenza in 2009 and 2010.

 We found one relevant clinical trial, but there were very few participants (n = 24) with laboratory-confirmed influenza.
-The certainty of the evidence available from existing observational studies was of very low quality.
-We found that patients with influenza who received additional steroid treatment might have had a greater risk of death compared to patients who did not receive steroid treatment.
-Hospital-acquired infection was the main 'side effect' related to steroid treatment that was reported in the included studies; all studies reported a greater risk of hospital-acquired infection in the group treated with steroids.
-However, it was not possible to be certain if patients with more severe influenza were selected to receive steroid treatment in the first place.
-Therefore, it is not possible to be certain whether additional steroid treatment in patients with influenza is truly harmful, or not.
-Clinical trials of additional steroids in the treatment of individuals with influenza are therefore warranted to clarify the situation.
+The certainty of the evidence available from existing observational studies was of very low.
+We found that people with influenza who received additional steroid treatment may have a greater risk of death compared to those who did not receive steroid treatment.
+Hospital-acquired infection was the main 'side effect' related to steroid treatment reported in the included studies; most studies reported a greater risk of hospital-acquired infection in the group treated with steroids.
+However, it was unclear whether patients with more severe influenza had been selected to receive steroid treatment.
+Consequently, we were unable to determine whether additional steroid treatment in people with influenza is truly harmful or not.
+Further clinical trials of additional steroids in the treatment of individuals with influenza are therefore warranted.
 In the meantime, the use of steroids in influenza remains a clinical judgement call.

-We did not identify any completed RCTs of adjunctive corticosteroid therapy for treating people with community-acquired pneumonia, but the number of people with laboratory-confirmed influenza in the treatment and placebo arms was too small to draw conclusions regarding the effect of corticosteroids in this group, and we did not include it in our meta-analyses of observational studies.
-The certainty of the available evidence from observational studies is of very low quality with confounding by indication a major potential concern.
-Although we found that adjunctive corticosteroid therapy was associated with increased mortality, this result should be interpreted with caution.
-In the context of clinical trials of adjunctive corticosteroid therapy in sepsis and pneumonia that report improved outcomes, including decreased mortality, more high-quality research is needed (both RCTs and observational studies).
-Currently, we do not have sufficient evidence in this review to determine the effectiveness of corticosteroids for patients with influenza.
+We found one RCT of adjunctive corticosteroid therapy for treating people with community-acquired pneumonia, but the number of people with laboratory-confirmed influenza in the treatment and placebo arms was too small to draw conclusions regarding the effect of corticosteroids in this group, and we did not include it in our meta-analyses of observational studies.
+The certainty of the available evidence from observational studies was very low, with confounding by indication a major potential concern.
+Although we found that adjunctive corticosteroid therapy is associated with increased mortality, this result should be interpreted with caution.
+In the context of clinical trials of adjunctive corticosteroid therapy in sepsis and pneumonia that report improved outcomes, including decreased mortality, more high-quality research is needed (both RCTs and observational studies that adjust for confounding by indication).
+The currently available evidence is insufficient to determine the effectiveness of corticosteroids for people with influenza.

 Specific treatments for influenza are limited to neuraminidase inhibitors and adamantanes.
 Corticosteroids show evidence of benefit in sepsis and related conditions, most likely due to their anti-inflammatory and immunomodulatory properties.
 Although commonly prescribed for severe influenza, there is uncertainty over their potential benefits or harms.
 This is an update of a review first published in 2016.

 To systematically assess the effectiveness and potential adverse effects of corticosteroids as adjunctive therapy in the treatment of influenza, taking into account differences in timing and doses of corticosteroids.

-Two pairs of review authors independently extracted data and assessed risk of bias.
-We pooled estimates of effect using random-effects meta-analysis models, where appropriate.
-We assessed heterogeneity using the I2 statistic and assessed the quality of the evidence using the Grading of Recommendations Assessment, Development and Evaluation (GRADE) framework.
+Two review authors independently extracted data and assessed risk of bias.
+We pooled estimates of effect using a random-effects model, where appropriate.
+We assessed heterogeneity using the I2 statistic and assessed the certainty of the evidence using the GRADE framework.